 We’re eagerly anticipating our brand new Disney Food Blog Mini-Guide to the 2011 Epcot Food & Wine Festival e-Book — now topping out at over 125 pages — which will be available within the next day or two!

 In the meantime, check out our 250-page DFB Guide to Walt Disney World Dining e-Book and our new 85-page Disney Food Blog Mini-Guide to Magic Kingdom Snacks e-Book!
 They can both be downloaded to your computer and loaded onto your iPad or smartphone for easy transport and access in the parks!

-WDW for Grown-ups highlights a brand new event at the Epcot International Food & Wine Festival — the “Best of Bocuse” dinner!
+highlights a brand new event at the Epcot International Food & Wine Festival — the “Best of Bocuse” dinner!

 Gorillas Don’t Blog spots alcohol at the Golden Horseshoe in the Magic Kingdom.
 Or does he?
 Take a look!

 Main Street Gazette takes us to my one of my favorite breakfast locations — Boma!

 WESH.com featured a story by yours truly showcasing our top five new additions to the Epcot International Food and Wine Festival.